 Phase 2: Clinical Evaluation (Weeks 5–12)

 Expand to a full nursing unit.
 Compare compatible vs. OEM performance metrics: alarm frequency, connection reliability, durability over the evaluation period.
 Collect feedback from bedside nurses and BMETs.
+For troubleshooting reference during evaluation, share our no-reading troubleshooting guide and BP alarm troubleshooting guide with the clinical team.

 Phase 3: Committee Review and Decision